 (This is practically a back-of-the-mango-bag recipe, except halved to serve one very thirsty customer.
 Plus, I added honey.
 Yield: 16 ounces.
 Recipe may be doubled.)

 In a blender, combine 1 cup frozen mango chunks, half a ripe banana, 1 cup coconut water, 1/2 cup Greek yogurt (2% fat), and a good squeeze of honey.
 Purée until smooth.
-Serve in a tall glass (without a straw, because we love turtles).
+Serve in a tall glass.

 This is great – and so glad to see my favorite blog is back and better than ever!
 According to “A” the armadillo is very Texas, which is her home state so you weren’t too far off!
 That mango smoothie looks delicious, going to have to give it a try.